 Pet friendly restaurants are becoming more and more an restaurant industry trend…

 On the one hand, allowing pets in restaurants is a pretty awesome idea.
 Imagine, you’re walking with your dog and passing through a restaurant you sense a freshly grilled hamburger smell filling your nostrils.
-And a sudden desire eating it, won’t be killed by “oh I can’t…I’m with the dog” expression anymore.
+And a sudden desire to eat it, won’t be killed by the “oh I can’t…I’m with the dog” expression anymore.
 That’s good thing, right?
 So, suddenly a walking out dog person is turned out into a costumer.
 That’s even better for local business.
 This is one of the reasons why Pet friendly restaurants are becoming more and more an restaurant industry trend in other countries, so why does the title say it won’t work, you ask?
 It’s working pretty well in other countries…what’s the big deal?

 The answer is simple: Because of the owners.

 As a dog owner, it’s been a pretty great responsibility taking my dog to public places.
 For example, for more than a year, every Saturday, I’ve been attending a local coffee shop and having my breakfast with my dog.
 The coffee shop has an esplanade which permitted me to stay there for a while, in the way that Pelucha couldn’t disturb anyone with her presence.
 There are people that do not like animals, children or other people.
 But attending a public location, we have to make it easier for everyone to tolerate.
 So, no matter how much I want my dog going everywhere with me, I need to think of the people surrounding me..us, despite most of them not giving a single damn thing about us.